owengun/Quadcopter_Project/README.md

 3. Implement Filter (e.g. Kalman Filter or LPF)
 4. Make new plant model based on state-space form (Implemnet Kalman Filter as well)
 5. Combine with various algorithms such as path-planning or obstacle avoidance

+# Contact:
+owengun@dgist.ac.kr
+Daegu Gyeongbuk Institute of Science and Technology Republic of Korea